frimmel/data_snapshots_section/README.md

 For development purposes you will need to go into the modules/data_snapshots directory and run the redo script.

+---

 **PRODUCTION DEPENDENCIES**
+- Breadcrumbs can't easily be put into code so they must be added by hand.
 - Feeds can't import multi-value fields very well, so in the eventual csv feeds the downloads fields must each be single columns with commas separating the values.
 For example:
 ```csv
 ...,download_title,download_url,...